vivekmathema/GCxGC-CRISP/README.md

   --gui_type GUI_TYPE
                           Use different GUI Schemes.
 Five types available [ 0: Breeze, 1: Oxygen, 2: QtCurve, 3: Windows, 4:Fusion ]
+                          (There is also additional option to change skin colour of the GUI to Skyblue, Grayshade and System default in GUI mode only)

   --config_run CONFIG_RUN
                         [Set 0: false, 1:true].
 Run ContourProfiler in GUI mode ONLY.
-No configuration modules will be run and CRISP will open GUI with default settings
+No configuration modules will be run and CRISP will just GUI with default settings

   --config_fpath CONFIG_FPATH
                         full pathname of the configuration file to run.
 The Confiruation file will be run without any user input or confrimation
+                        (example:   > python3.exe  crisp.py ./config/default.cfg )

   --run_session RUN_SESSION
                         [None,gan_train, gan_syn, train_sr, sr_inf, cls_train, cls_inf] | None : Only loads gui with selected configuration.
 Following modes are avaialble